FWU-DE/fwu-kc-extensions/user-licence-lifecycle-manager/README.md

 In this part, we make sure the user is removed from keycloak on the user logout and session expiration.

-Moreover, before removing the user the licence associated with the user is released in Licence Connect and deleted from the Keycloak database.
+Moreover, before removing the user the licence associated with the user is deleted from the Keycloak database.

 ### Configurations